Harpers Ferry, West Virginia: 1700s

-19th century
+1800s

 The federal armory

 In 1796, the federal government purchased a 125 acre parcel of land from the heirs of Robert Harper.
 Construction began on what would become the United States Armory and Arsenal at Harpers Ferry in 1799.
 It is referred to locally as both "the armory" and "the arsenal," but it is the same facility.
 This was the second of only two such facilities in the United States, the first being in Springfield, Massachusetts.
 Together they produced most of the small arms for the U.S. Army.
 The town was transformed into a water-powered industrial center.
 Between 1801 and 1861, when the armory was destroyed to prevent capture during the American Civil War, it produced more than 600,000 muskets, rifles, and pistols.
 Inventor Captain John H. Hall pioneered the use of interchangeable parts in firearms manufactured at his rifle works at the armory between 1820 and 1840.
 His M1819 Hall rifle was the first breech-loading weapon adopted by the U.S. Army.